Jackson White (actor)

-Jackson James White is an American actor.
-He is best known for his role as Stephen in Tell Me Lies, Brendan Fletcher on Mrs. Fletcher, Ash Baker in the 2017 film SPF-18 and Officer Zach in the 2022 film Ambulance.
+Jackson James White (born March 1996) is an American actor.
+He is best known for his roles as Stephen on the Hulu series Tell Me Lies, Brendan Fletcher on the HBO series Mrs. Fletcher, Ash Baker in the 2017 film SPF-18, Officer Zach in the 2022 film Ambulance, and Jud Crandall in the 2023 Paramount+ original film Pet Sematary: Bloodlines.